Designing for Crisis ResPonse

 (01)

-Individual analysts:
+Individual Analysts

 Workaround: Duplicated locations into multiple folders (HQ-Traffic, HQ-Weather, HQ-Crime)

-Configuring 300-20,000 accounts took 3-4 hours weekly
+Configuring 300-20,000 accounts took 3-4 hours weekly and managers couldn't predict how alert rules would filter content

-Workaround: 30% maintained external spreadsheets, forced quarterly account resets
+Workaround: 30% maintained external assignment spreadsheets

 (02)